CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 ### 4.1 Literature

-Additional information on threats and security measures in the "Crypto Concept" section can be found in the following publications, among others:
+Additional information on threats and security measures in the area of ​​"crypto concept" can be found in the following publications, among others:

 * #### [27001A10] ISO / IEC 27001: 2013 - Annex A.10 Cryptography